Nov. 9, 2015

 Feb.
 24, 2012

-DR Congo Legislative Results Lack Credibility: Carter Center
+DR Congo Legislative Results Lack Credibility: Carter Center (link no longer available)

 Distributed by Agence France Presse.